binunalex/hfconfig/README.md

 ``` cd HFClient```   <br>
 ```./launchClient.sh```  <br>

-You will be running a few queries - modification and fetch.l
+You will be running a few queries - modification and fetch.